 Breakfast and lunch costs are announced at the beginning of each school year.
-Milk, to complement a sack lunch, is also available in the cafeteria for an additional fee.
 A child may charge a meal only in an emergency.
 Prompt payment for charged meals is expected.

-Casa Grande Elementary Schools participate in a federally subsidized program which offers free and reduced-price meals to students who qualify, based on family income.
-Information and an application are sent home with students in the fall.

-You are always welcome to join us for lunch when you visit school.
+Casa Grande Elementary Schools participate in a federally subsidized program that offers free and reduced-price meals to students who qualify, based on family income.
+Paper applications are available at your school front office, Nutrition Services office, and the district website.
+Visit us at www.cgesd.org or contact 520-876-3411.
+You are always welcome to join us for lunch when you visit the school.
 Call us as early as possible on the day you want to come so we can plan for you.
 Parents and school staff members pay adult prices for lunch.

-Students are not allowed to go home for lunch regularly, unless parents stop by the school office and fill out a Permission Form.
+Students are not allowed to go home for lunch regularly unless parents stop by the school office and fill out a Permission Form.
 However, for an occasional lunch at home, just send a signed note.